BACK TO THE FUTURE

 Hotel & Conference Registration

-OSSGA’s Conference will be held in downtown Ottawa at the Fairmont Chateau Laurier Hotel.
+OSSGA’s Conference will be held in downtown Toronto at the Hilton Hotel.
 We invite you to extend your stay before and/or after the Conference with special OSSGA group rates.

 COME EARLY AND STAY LATE — TAKE ADVANTAGE OF OUR CONFERENCE HOTEL RATES